Living in Eagle, Idaho: The Honest Pros and Cons From Someone Who Lived There 8 Years

 Is Eagle, Idaho expensive?

-Yes.
+Yes, by Idaho standards.
 The median home price is about $938K as of May 2026, making it the most expensive city in the Boise Valley.
 You can find homes starting in the $400s, but the median reflects the premium.
 You’re paying for safety, schools, recreation access, and community quality.

 How far is Eagle from downtown Boise?